EmptyBox36/umamusume-auto-train/README.md

 ### Known Issue

 - Some Uma that has special event/target goals (like ~~Restricted Train Goldship~~ or ~~2 G1 Race Oguri Cap~~) may not working.
 For Oguri Cap G1 race event goal, you need to set the races in the race schedule that match the dates of her G1 goal events.
-It can deal with training resticted now but sometimes it not selected a good choice.
+It can deal with training resticted now but sometimes it didn't make a good decision.
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
 Now i should be better i add on more step to failure check.
 - If you bring multiple friend support cards (like Tazuna/Aoi Kiryuin) and do recreation, the bot always date with the friend support card in order.
 - The bot is very slow because it have to read and process many thing. so, i will improve it later.